-The difference between pudding and pie is the thickness of the filling achieved through cooking, if the
+The difference between pudding and pie is the thickness of the filling achieved through cooking.

 Pudding is softer, because it is not cooked as long.
 It is usually served in a dessert dish, topped with whipped cream and a piece of fruit such bananas or cherries.

 filling is firmer, because it is cooked 2 to 3 minutes longer, cooled

 and poured into a precooked pie crust.
 It is usually chilled, cut into

 Chocolate Bark or Semi-sweet Chocolate blocks for garnish, if desired.*